Thefrank/freebsd-port-sooners/Radarr_Installation_TrueNAS_GUI.md

 6. Release: 12.2-Release (or newer)

 7. Configure Basic Properties to your liking
+- [x] VNET
+ - (Not required but can cause issues if you do not.
+See: Troubleshooting)

 8. Configure Jail Properties to your liking but add
 - [x] allow_raw_sockets
+ - (Not required but helpful for troubleshooting)
 - [x] allow_mlock

 9. Configure Network Properties to your liking